IcyJake/MathHelper-v1.0/README.md

 # MathHelper-v1.0
-MathHelper is a ROBLOX Lua script with custom math-related functions.
+MathHelper is a ROBLOX Lua script with custom-made functions related to math.